mattsmartey13/cushon-solution/README.md

 - Fakes to test the repositories and entities rather than mocking them

 ## Future improvements
+- Once code base gets more complicated, move a lot of the "legwork" controller code to a service that becomes a dependency of the controller
 - Translation interface with values for each language stored in a seperate yaml file, for international users
   - Then again not sure if this would be handled by the service receiving responses from this one
 - Implement ability to manage multiple investments as a portfolio